 Tbilisi to Yerevan by train

-During low season (approximately October to May), overnight sleeper train number 371 from Tbilisi to Yerevan departs Tbilisi Central Station (Station Square) every second night on (i.e. the 3rd, the 5th, the 7th, etc.).
+During low season (approximately October to May), overnight sleeper train number 371 from Tbilisi to Yerevan departs Tbilisi Central Station (Station Square) every second night on odd days of the month (i.e. the 3rd, the 5th, the 7th, etc.).
 During the summer months (approximately June to September), train 202 takes over this service, making a nightly trip from Batumi to Yerevan via Tbilisi.
 Since we were travelling in winter, we travelled on train 371.

 We bought our second-class tickets a day in advance from the desk at the station using the same process described here.
-As with before, we needed our .
+As with before, we needed our passports and had to pay in cash.
 Second-class tickets cost us 56 GEL (approximately 22 USD) each.

 Overall, the trip from Tbilisi to Yerevan was smooth and enjoyable.
 The train departed on time at 8.20pm, and since it was still shoulder season, we shared our four-bunk berth with only one other traveller.
 We did, however, experience a few headaches at Armenian immigration.